+321 123 4567

 THE ASCENT PROJECT

 The ASCENT project helps people affected with TB successfully complete their treatment through the use of digital adherence technologies and data-driven support interventions, utilizing smart pill boxes and other innovations.
-By generating evidence, establishing a global market and engaging stakeholders, ASCENT aims to make future scale up possible so that these digital innovations can be available to all TB patients worldwide.

 Sign up to our newsletter